lineageos4microg/docker-lineage-cicd/README.md

 The Docker image is pushed to [DockerHub](https://hub.docker.com/r/lineageos4microg/docker-lineage-cicd/)

+#### Build Targets and Frequency

+We build for the same devices as LineageOS using [their list of build targets](https://github.com/LineageOS/hudson/blob/master/lineage-build-targets) as the input to our build run.

+We currently make builds monthly, starting on the first day of the month.
+The devices included in a build run are defined by the content of the [LOS target list](https://github.com/LineageOS/hudson/blob/master/lineage-build-targets) ***at the point the build run starts***.
+Our monthly build run takes 15-16 days to complete.
+You can see the current status of the build in [the dedicated matrix room](https://matrix.to/#/#microg-lineage-os-builds:matrix.domainepublic.net)

+If builds for any devices fail during a build run, we will try the build again ***after the main build run has completed***.
+If you do not see a new build for your device when you expect it, please check whether the build failure was reported in the matrix room.
+If it was, there is no need to report it - we will deal with it!
+If the failure was not reported in the matrix room, then please report it in [our issue tracker](https://github.com/lineageos4microg/docker-lineage-cicd/issues) or in [the XDA Forums thread](https://forum.xda-developers.com/t/lineageos-for-microg.3700997/)

 ### Project Scope

 The following items are explicitly ***not*** within the scope of the project